yuvalmGS/gigaspaces-wiki-jekyll/xap97net/task-execution-over-the-space.markdown

 # Distributed Space Task API (Map Reduce)

-A {{IDistributedSpaceTask}} is a space task that ends up executing more than once (concurrently) and returns a result that is a reduced operation of all the different execution.
+A `IDistributedSpaceTask` is a space task that ends up executing more than once (concurrently) and returns a result that is a reduced operation of all the different execution.

 Phase 1 - Sending the Space tasks to be executed:
 !GRA:Images^DistributedTaskExecution_phase1.jpg!